Learning Centre Partitions from Summaries: Introduction

-\paragraph{On assumptions \textbf{(A1)}–\textbf{(A4)}} For $\theta_0 = \varrho_0, $ Assumptions \textbf{(A1)}–\textbf{(A3)} hold for any M-estimator whose loss is twice continuously differentiable and whose parameter lies in the interior of~\(\Theta\) \citep{van2000asymptotic}.
+We will rely on the following set of assumptions : \begin{itemize} \item[(A1)] \(V_k \in \mathbb{R}^{p \times p}\): the local sensitivity positive-definite matrix; \item[(A2)] \(U_{n, k}\Rightarrow\mathcal{N}(0, \, Q_k)\) as \(n\to\infty\), with \(Q_k \ne 0\) is positive semi-definite; \item[(A3)] \(\varepsilon_{n, k}\xrightarrow{p}0\) as \(n\to\infty\); \item[(A4)] the random vectors \(U_{n, 1}, \, \ldots, U_{n, K}\) are independent across centres \(k\) for each $n$. \end{itemize} We address unequal local sample sizes later in the paper. \paragraph*{On assumptions \textbf{(A1)}–\textbf{(A4)}} For $\theta_{0,k} = \varrho_{0,k}, $ Assumptions \textbf{(A1)}–\textbf{(A3)} hold for any M-estimator whose loss is twice continuously differentiable and whose parameter lies in the interior of a compact set ~\(\Theta\) \citep{van2000asymptotic}.
 They also cover convex, non-differentiable losses such as the check loss in quantile regression \citep{koenker2005quantile}.
-For a \emph{regular } well-specified parametric model, the sensitivity and variability matrices coincide (\(V_k = Q_k = I_k\)).
-In more general M-estimation, \(Q_k\) remains the score-variance matrix and is therefore positive \emph{semi}-definite.
-For an arbitrary transformation $\varrho$, for example a vector of odds ratios in logistic regression, the Bahadur expansion can be obtained with the Delta method under some additional regularity conditions.
+For a \emph{regular } well-specified parametric model (in particular, when the support of the distribution is independent of the model's parameters), the sensitivity and variability matrices coincide (\(V_k = Q_k\)).
+In more general M-estimation, \(Q_k\) is the score-variance matrix and is therefore positive \emph{semi}-definite.
+For an arbitrary transformation $\varrho$, for example, a vector of odds ratios in logistic regression, the Bahadur expansion can be obtained with the Delta method under additional differentiability conditions on $\varrho$, see for example \cite[chap.
+3]{van2000asymptotic}.
 For a high-dimensional parameter $\varrho_0, $ debiased estimators for each one-dimensional component of $\varrho_0$ that satisfy the Bahadur expansion are now available, see for example \cite{van2014AOS} or \cite{zhang2017simultaneous} for high-dimensional regression models.
 Equation \eqref{eq::aee} is also satisfied by the broad class of profile estimating equations (see, e.g., \citep[eqs.
 (21.5)–(21.6)]{kosorok2008introduction}) for the finite-dimensional component of the parameters of semi-parametric models, under assumptions \citep[A1–A4, pp. 403–404]{kosorok2008introduction}; see \citep[Theorem 21.6]{kosorok2008introduction} for more details.
 More basically, these assumptions hold for a large class of non-degenerate U-statistics via Hoeffding’s decomposition.
-Independence of \(U_{n, 1}, \, \ldots, U_{n, K}\) across centres is the more restrictive assumption.
+Independence of \(U_{n, 1}, \, \ldots, U_{n, K}\) across centres in \textbf{(A4)} is the more restrictive assumption.
 It may be violated when centres are geographically proximate or otherwise share overlapping catchment areas, creating inter-centre correlation.
+In the Supplementary Material (Section~\ref{sec:weakAssumptions}) we show that the asymptotic null distribution of the test statistic remains valid under cross-centre dependence, provided the full joint covariance $\overline{Q}$ is known.
+In practice, however, the off-diagonal blocks of $\overline{Q}$ are not estimable from centre-level summaries alone, so implementation under dependence requires either matched individual-level records or external knowledge of the dependence structure.
+We therefore maintain~\textbf{(A4)} as the working assumption throughout, and regard the extension to dependent centres as an open problem.